ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining/index.md

 ---
 title: Mining
-description: An explanation of how mining works in Ethereum and how it helps keep Ethereum secure and decentralized.
+description: An explanation of how mining worked on Ethereum.
 lang: en
 sidebar: true
 ---